• Skip to primary navigation

 • brandy - or for a non-alcoholic version, replace the brandy with orange juice.

 • white chocolate - for melting over the top of the puddings.
-Once again, I generally use Cadbury or Nestle branded white chocolate melts for a good quality chocolate.
+Once again, I choose a good quality chocolate.

 • spearmint leaves - these are a type of soft jelly lolly that are popular in Australia, particularly over the festive season.
 There are home brand varieties as well as a version made by Allen's lollies.